It's pretty momentous, deciding where you want to spend the next

 students feel pressured to declare a major before summer

-curriculum encourages you to sample a range of introductory
+encourages you to sample a range of introductory courses in

-courses in different fields before landing on a major.
+different fields before landing on a major.
+First-time-in-college

-First-time-in-college students get started on the right path with
+students get started on the right path with SLU 101, a foundation

-SLU 100, a foundation course that acquaints you with the
+course that acquaints you with the University, instills the

 It's not uncommon for a student to pick a major because someone